-As of December 31, 2015, 2016 and 2017 and June 30, 2018 our outstanding guarantees in respect of the mortgages for certain purchasers of our properties amounted to RMB3,409.7 million, RMB5,100.3 million, RMB6,052.4 million (US\$914.7 million) and RMB6,476.6 million (US\$978.8 million), respectively.
-For the three years ended December 31, 2015, 2016 and 2017 and the six months ended June 30, 2018, we encountered a total of eight incidents of default by purchasers, which involved an aggregate default payment of RMB7.4 million.
+As of December 31, 2015 and 2016 and 2017 our outstanding guarantees in respect of the mortgages for certain purchasers of our properties amounted to RMB3,409.7 million, RMB5,100.3 million and RMB6,052.4 million (US\$930.2 million), respectively.
+For the three years ended December 31, 2017, we encountered a total of eight incidents of default by purchasers, which involved an aggregate default payment of RMB7.4 million.
 If there is any material default and if we were called upon to honour our guarantees, our business, results of operations and financial condition may be materially and adversely affected.